 As each Village is developed, an interconnected network of water and sewer infrastructure will be put in place to maximize efficiency and promote redundancy in the water and sewer systems.
-The current force main and sewer system has limited capacity available for use and will not support the full buildout of Villages E, F, and G. As such, a wastewater treatment plant is under construction adjacent to Village E near the intersection of Tamiami Trail and River Road, to serve the West Villages.
-This plant is expected to be operational by 2020.
+The current force main and sewer system has limited capacity available for use and will not support the full buildout of Villages E, F, and G. As such, a wastewater treatment plant is proposed adjacent to Village E near the intersection of Tamiami Trail and River Road to serve the West Villages.
+This plant is currently under construction and is expected to be operational by 2020.
 It is important to note that the option exists to reallocate available capacity in the sewer system based on development timelines.
-For example, the construction of the Atlanta Braves Spring Training Facility has been completed, so the project utilized a portion of the existing sewer system capacity.
+For example, the construction of the Atlanta Braves Spring Training Facility is expected to be complete by 2020, so the project will utilize a portion of the existing sewer system capacity.

 The current water system can serve the full buildout of Villages E, F, and G. Through proper networking and interconnectivity, the existing water tower near the northeast edge of Village E can effectively provide sufficient pressure and flow to the water system for Villages E, F, and G at full buildout.
 The Utilities Agreement contemplates a water treatment plant for West Villages in the future.
-Until these plans come to fruition, Village G will be served by the extension of the 12-inch water main currently running alongside West Villages Parkway.
+However, as stated, sufficient capacity exists within the system to serve Village F through the existing 16-inch water main on Tamiami Trail.

-The primary source of irrigation source for Villages E, F, and G will be provided by the WVID from the new Wastewater Treatment Plant, supplemented through an agreement with the Englewood Water District, Sarasota County, and may be augmented through withdrawals from wells and surface waters as permitted by existing water use permits in the interim.
+The primary irrigation source for Villages E, F, and G will be provided by the WVID from the new Wastewater Treatment Plant, supplemented through an agreement with the Englewood Water District, Sarasota County, and may be augmented through withdrawals from wells and surface waters as permitted by existing water use permits in the interim.
 The long-term service requirements of the West Villages are planned to be served with centralized water and sewer systems, as well as a dispersed reclaimed water system.